 Connective tissue distortion within the abdominal cavity from trauma, surgery, infections, inflammation, abdominal tension, and so forth may interfere with smooth muscle contraction (peristalsis) of the large intestine, resulting in delayed emptying (bowel movements, stool), or dysfunctional, erratic muscle contractions, experienced as painful colics.

-Craniosacral Therapy helps the body to release the tension and distortion within the connective tissue anywhere in the body, making it the ideal physical therapy modality for indigestion.
+Craniosacral Therapy and energetic unwinding help the body to release the tension and distortion within the connective tissue anywhere in the body, making it the ideal physical therapy modality for indigestion.

-Craniosacral Therapy is gentle, helping the body to sink into a state of deep relaxation (parasympathetic state) where the body does its repair to restore its health and balance.
+Craniosacral Therapy and energetic unwinding are two related therapies that gently help the body to sink into a state of deep relaxation (parasympathetic state) where the body does its repair to restore its health and balance.

-Healthy nutrition, adequate sleep, and physical movement, are of course fundamental to healthy digestion.
+Healthy nutrition, adequate sleep, fresh air, and physical movement, are of course fundamental to healthy digestion.